richardeigenmann/Sudoku/README.md

 free newspapers have two puzzles in every edition.
 I and my partner sometimes like to compete against each other solving them.
-I usually need to copy out the puzzle to a larger piece of paper so that I have enough space to can write down the numbers that are possible and do the exclusion logic.
+I usually need to copy out the puzzle to a larger piece of paper so that I have enough space to write down the numbers that are possible and do the exclusion logic.
 I have long felt that I should be able to do this on the computer so here it is.
 I do admit, it does take the challenge out of solving the puzzles and the sense of achievement is not the same.